-Submit a request for construction services.
+Submit a request for new installations

 Apply for electric service for new construction installations, increases or relocations, or request removal of electrical facilities from a home or other building.

 The default pricing plan for temporary and commercial service is Small General Service (TGSGS).
 The default pricing plan for residential service is Residential Service Time-of-Use (TRREST).
 Please consult the Rates for other service plan information.